Frequently Asked Questions

 What kind of communication takes place among the state, county, and city?

-SDOT works together with state, county, and city agencies as well as Metro Transit, Community Transit, Sound Transit and the Seattle School District.
+SDOT works in cooperation with state, county, and city agencies as well as Metro Transit, Community Transit, Sound Transit and the Seattle School District.
 Managers from these agencies meet each year to plan how they will coordinate their work.
-During snow and ice events they assist each other, and their dispatchers share information by phone and fax.
+During snow and ice events they share information and assist each other.